-1.1.7 SERVICING GUIDELINES
+1.1.7 Servicing Guidelines

-- Regular Service: The SERVO-s Ventilator System must be serviced at regular intervals by MAQUET authorized personnel who have received specialized training. - Complete Service Records: All service performed on the SERVO-s Ventilator System must be recorded in a service log in accordance with hospital procedures and local and national regulations. - Service Contract: We strongly recommend that all service on the SERVO-s Ventilator System should be performed as part of a service contract with MAQUET.
+- Regular Service: The SERVO-s Ventilator System must be serviced at regular intervals by personnel who have received authorization and specialized training by the manufacturer. - Complete Service Records: All service performed on the SERVO-s Ventilator System must be recorded in a service log in accordance with hospital procedures and local and national regulations. - Service Contract: We strongly recommend that all service on the SERVO-s Ventilator System should be performed as part of a service contract with the manufacturer.

-1.1.8 DISCLAIMERS
+1.1.8 Disclaimers

-- Improper Use Environment MAQUET has no responsibility for the safe operation of SERVO-s Ventilator System if the Intended Use Environment requirements specified in this document are not followed. - Nonprofessional Servicing MAQUET has no responsibility for the safe operation of the SERVO-s Ventilator System if installation, service or repairs are performed by persons other than MAQUET authorized personnel.
+- Improper Use Environment The manufacturer has no responsibility for the safe operation of SERVO-s Ventilator System if the Intended Use Environment requirements specified in this document are not followed.

-1.2 WARNING, CAUTION, IMPORTANT AND NOTE
+- Nonprofessional Servicing

+The manufacturer has no responsibility for

+the safe operation of the SERVO-s

+Ventilator System if installation, service or

+repairs are performed by persons other than

+those authorized by the manufacturer.

+1.2 Warning, Caution, Important and Note